tarantool/doc/doc/reference/configuration/cfg_logging.rst

 **Logging example:**

-This will illustrate how "rotation" works, that is, what happens when the server is writing to a log and signals are used when archiving it.
+This will illustrate how "rotation" works, that is, what happens when the server instance is writing to a log and signals are used when archiving it.

 Start with two terminal shells, Terminal #1 and Terminal #2.